Sakartu/sicksubs/INSTALLATION.md

 The SickSubs installation consists of three steps:

+1. Install periscope
-1. Download and configure SickSubs itself
+2. Download and configure SickSubs itself
-2. Add SickSubs to the Sickbeard configuration as post-post-processing script
+3. Add SickSubs to the Sickbeard configuration as post-post-processing script
-3. Add a crontab line for SickSubs
+4. Add a crontab line for SickSubs

 Each of these steps will be described below in detail.
 Before we proceed, however, let's see what setup we assume for this guide: